Hartley Withers

-Hartley Withers (15 July 1867 – 21 March 1950) was a British financial journalist and a prolific author of books, aimed at a general readership, dealing with finance and financial institutions.
+Hartley Withers (15 July 1867 – 21 March 1950) was a British financial journalist and a prolific author of books about finance and financial institutions aimed at a general readership.

-His book The Meaning of Money, published in 1909, was considered to be an important and pioneering analysis and explanation of the financial organisation of modern society.
+His book The Meaning of Money, published in 1909, was considered an important and pioneering explanation and analysis of the financial organisation of modern society.
 Withers worked as a journalist and editor at The Times and The Morning Post.

 At the outbreak of World War I he briefly worked in the British Treasury before becoming editor of The Economist from 1916 to 1921.
-During the 1920s Withers began to withdraw from regular journalism to focus on the writing of books.
+During the 1920s Withers began to withdraw from regular journalism to focus on writing books.

 Early life

 Hartley Withers was born on 15 July 1867 at Aigburth, a suburb of Liverpool, the son of Henry Hartley Withers, a bank manager and stockbroker, and his wife Jane Livingston (née Lowndes).
 He was educated at Westminster School, and matriculated at Christ Church, Oxford in 1886.
 He graduated in literae humaniores in 1890.